jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

   - 010042DA: If your play-clock was maxed at 255 from a previous save file, this will unlock the expanded game clock.
   - 0180C4CF: The next encounter will be a shiny pokemon.
   - 01xx21D7: Resets the options and changes the player graphics to male (xx=00) or female (xx=01).
+  - 010472D1: Erases the Nuzlocke death flag for the Pokemon in your first team slot.

+#### Force Grayscale
+It is possible, for whatever reason, to force Shin Pokemon to play in grayscale color all the time.
+This can be done with some hex editing directly on the rom file.
+Change both address 0x0143 and address 0x0151 to the value of 00.
+This will force the rom file to operate as an old DMG game with no GBC features.